springfall2008/batpred/docs/faq.md

 - Check your solar production is well calibrated (you can compare solcast vs actually in the Home Assistant energy tab or on the GivEnergy portal)
 - Make sure your inverter max AC rate has been set correctly
 - If you have an EV that you charge then you will want some sort of car charging sensor or use the basic car charging hold feature or your load predictions maybe unreliable
 - Do you have a solar diverter?
-If so maybe you want to try using the IBoost model settings.
+If so maybe you want to try using the iBoost model settings.
 - Perhaps set up the calibration chart and let it run for 24 hours to see how things line up
 - If your export slots are too small compared to expected check your inverter_limit is set correctly (see below)